dpgaspar/Flask-AppBuilder/docs/views.rst

     appbuilder.add_link("Method3", href='/myview/method3/john', category='My View')

 As you can see you just have to extend "appbuilder/base.html" on your template and then override *block content*.
-You have many other *blocks* to override extending css includes, javascript, headers, tails etc...
+You have many other *blocks* to override or extend things like css includes, javascript, headers, tails etc...
 Next use **Flask** **render_template** to render your new template.

 .. note::

-    Update redirect, on version 0.10.3, the redirect algorithm was reviewed, and uses session cookies to keep 5 records of navigation history, these are very useful to redirect back, keeping url arguments, and improving UI experience.
+    Update redirect, on version 0.10.3, the redirect algorithm was reviewed, and uses session cookies to keep 5 records of navigation history.
+This is very useful to redirect back, keeping url arguments and improving UI experience.
 You must call *self.update_redirect()* to insert the current url into the navigation history.
 Sometimes you may want to skip the update, for example on form validation errors, so that the *back* operation won't send you to the same form, prior to the validation error.